 Please welcome Alexis Soncrant, our TA for this semester!
-I am honored to have her for a second consecutive semester.
 Our TA is not just a person who grades exams.
 The TA also plays a huge role in the designing of course content, relaying feedback to me in real time, and assisting students who are seeking to perform better (or even maintaining excellent performance) in the class.
 I take suggestions from our TA very seriously.
 If you are struggling and need advice on how to improve, Alexis is a wonderful resource.
-She took the course in Spring 2022, and has done extremely well.
+She just took the course in Spring 2022, and has done extremely well.

-COVID-19 PANDEMIC, TRIPLEDEMIC
+COVID-19 PANDEMIC

 Thank you in advance for your ongoing patience as we tread through another semester submerged in far-from-ideal conditions.
 I will try to make this course as bearable as possible.
 Keep in mind that while things appear to be better, there are lots we do not know about Covid-19, and "absence of proof is not proof of absence."
-Please abide by PLNU and public safety guidelines, protect yourselves, and always exercise good judgement.
+Please abide by public safety guidelines, wear a mask properly, protect yourselves, and always exercise good judgement.
 Wishing you and your loved ones good health!
 Is this pandemic over yet?
 Of course not.
 And it's not just about health.
 It's a new way of life.
 And we must all learn to make the best out of the new circumstances.
-And the set of circumstances are unique to each individual.
-Please respect and be mindful of that.